ckampfe/my-talks/lonestar-2019/talk.md

 ^generally proved out to when it was generally accepted.
 And really, this point speaks to fashion, and the social phenomena around what it takes for things to go mainstream.
 We've seen it with all kinds of things.
 Cell phones.
 Getting rid of cable.
 Owning a car.
 Being alright with getting in a stranger's car as if it were a taxi.

 > in computing, there are many, many instances of roughly 30-year lags from when an idea was really proved out to when it gets generally accepted
--- Alan Kay, Turing Award lecture
+-- Alan Kay, Turing Award lecture, 2003

 ^But we know another technology kind of like this.